 With that in mind, here are the answers to some common questions about the Aurora Borealis, and some slightly more adventurous ways you might be able to catch a glimpse, whilst on a Northern Lights holiday.

 The best way to see the Northern Lights, it goes without saying, is to head north.
 The further north you get, the more frequently the lights appear and the brighter the colours.
 Places like Alaska, Northern Canada, Iceland, Norway, Finland, Russia, Sweden and Greenland… that’s where you want to be.
-Popular Northern Lights destinations in Europe, and they’re popular for a reason, include Tromsø in Norway and Finnish Lapland.
+Popular Northern Lights destinations in Europe – and they’re popular for a reason – include Tromsø in Norway and Finnish Lapland.
 Wherever you end up, you need to be able to see the northern horizon for a chance at glimpsing the lights.

 You can observe the Northern Lights anytime between late August and mid-April, although your best chance is in the window of opportunity between late September and late March.
-If you want to get right down into specifics, due to the nature of equinox you’re absolute best bet for seeing them are in the months of March and September.
+If you want to get right down into specifics, due to the nature of equinox your absolute best bet for seeing them are in the months of March and September.
 From mid-April until mid-August, the long days of summer means your chances of seeing the Northern Lights are slim to zero.
 Basically, it doesn’t get dark – so it’s very hard to see them!

 Contrary to what the Instagram influencers would have you believe, the Northern Lights aren’t always green.
 The iconic green is the most common colour observed, but this natural phenomenon can also appear white-grey – or even have purples, reds and blues.
 The reason you see green pictures most often is that our eyes can most easily observe the green-yellow part of the sunlight’s spectrum.
 But then everyone’s perception of colour is a little different, so maybe one person sees green when another sees turquoise.

 Glad you asked.
 Much better to go in knowing than potentially miss the shot of a lifetime because you’re having to frantically Google the answers in the Arctic Circle while simultaneously playing about with your camera settings.
 Our recommendation is to set your ISO between 800 and 3200, and your aperture between f/2.8 and f/5.6.
 You’ll also want your shutter speed running super slow, between 15 and 30 seconds.

 The Northern Lights are extremely unpredictable.
 They’re like that unreliable friend of yours.
 The one who’s absolutely incredible on a night out, the best company you could hope for, but who’s flakier than a multi-pack of Cadbury’s Flake.
-You can go at the right time of year, on the right kind of night, use an intelligent Aurora Forecast app that’ll predict activity level, and be with an expert guide.
+You can go at the right time of year, on the right kind of night, use an intelligent Aurora Forecast app that’ll predict activity level and be with an expert guide.
 All that, and it won’t matter a jot if the Lights are in a temperamental mood.
 Our policy is to go for the destination and treat the spectacle as the ultimate cherry on the cake.

 The Northern Lights get a lot of hype.
 So much hype that you might be wondering if they’re like that film which won like 200 Academy Awards and that you still haven’t got round to seeing yet.
 Well, fear not.
 They’re good.
 They’re really, really, good.